 3. Read carefully the Rules of Participation for Makers.

-Take your time to do it properly, with all relevant information, and please fill a separate application form for each of your projects, talks, workshops, performaces, etc if you are proposing more than one (basically, fill a new form for any activity or project that has got its own title, category and description).
+Please take your time to do it properly, with all relevant information, and we ask you to fill a separate application form for each of your projects (or talks, workshops, performances, etc) if you are proposing multiple things (basically, fill a new form for any activity or project that has got its own title, category and description).

 Each application will be individually evaluated (and the relevant communications will be sent to you by email), but the maker data will then be grouped together and used only once for the registration.
 In this way, every accepted project and activity will have its name, brief description and picture (and video, if available) published on our website from the beginning, together with the maker’s names.